-- 41.5 Reserved for future use

-- 41.6 Reserved for future use

-- 41.7 Reserved for future use

 - 41.8 In the Event of a driving infringement during any practice session the Clerk of the Course may disallow lap times or impose Grid Place Penalties as considered appropriate.
-Unless it is absolutely clear that a Driver committed a driving infringement, any Incident will normally be investigated after the relevant session.

-- 41.9 If a car stops during practice, it must be removed from the track as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
+Unless it is absolutely clear that a Driver committed a driving infringement, any Incident will normally be investigated after the relevant session. - 41.9 If a car stops during practice, it must be removed from the track as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
 If the Driver is unable to drive the car from a dangerous position, it shall be the duty of the marshals to assist.